robertofem/CycloneVSoC-examples/Linux-applications/Test_DMA_PL330_LKM/README.md

 * USE_ACP: When 0 the  PL330 DMAC will copy data from/to FPGA to/from an un-cached buffer in processor memory using the port connecting L3 and SDRAMC.
 When 1 the access is through ACP port using a cached buffer.

 * DMA_BUFF_PADD: This is the physical address in the FPGA were the module is going to copy data from the application space.
-When using the  [FPGA_OCR_256K](https://github.com/robertofem/CycloneVSoC-examples/tree/master/FPGA-hardware/DE1-SoC/FPGA_OCR_256K) project this address is 0xC0000000.
+When using the  [FPGA_OCR_256K](https://github.com/robertofem/CycloneVSoC-examples/tree/master/FPGA-hardware/DE1-SoC/FPGA_OCR_256K) project this address is 0xC0000000 (0xC0000000 in the processor address space 0x00000000 in the HPS-FPGA bridge address space).

 * PREPARE_MICROCODE_WHEN_OPEN: When 0 the microcode that PL330 DMA Controller executes is prepared before every transfer when entering the open() or read() function.
 When 1 the microcode is prepared when calling the open() function.
 Two microcodes are generated: one for read FPGA and another for write to FPGA.
 Later when using read() or write() the prepared microcodes are used.
 This saves the microcode preparation time  when doing the transfer.